 Top Life Insurance Companies for an 87 Year Old

-There are four final expense insurance companies whose age eligibility extends to 87: Aetna, CVS Health, Security National, and American Home Life.
+Four final expense insurance companies have age eligibility extensions to 87: Aetna, CVS Health, Security National, and American Home Life.
 We at GetSure recommend Aetna and CVS Health as the best life insurance companies for 87-year-olds.

 Second, CVS Health has two level benefits plans.
 So even if you have a pre-existing condition and are not eligible for their Preferred plans, you can still get coverage without a waiting period on their Standard plan.